You are listening to the Sean Hannity Radio Show Podcast.

 However, it's not a dedicated fund.

-And that's really what this bill does is it sets up a dedicated fund so that when that money comes into the Treasury, it will actually be used to build the wall.
+And that's really what this bill does is it sets up a dedicated fund so that when that money comes into the Treasury, it will actually be used to build the wall and what the president wants to do, and that is just to protect us from the people like MS-13.

 Behind the closed doors, and you're there, and I know you're going to be honest with me, there are Republicans that don't like Donald Trump.

-But meanwhile, if any of them win, it will be in spite of themselves after seven years of promising to repeal and replace Obamacare and a lot of other things, because this president obviously everything he says he's going to do, he did.
+But meanwhile, if any of them win, it'll be in spite of themselves after seven years of promising to repeal and replace Obamacare and a lot of other things because this president, obviously, everything he says he's going to do, he did.

 Jerusalem's the capital.